broccolihero13/metaweather/README.md

 # Quick Start Guide
 1. Run `python3 -m venv venv` to set up your virtual environment and keep your global settings from being overwritten
+2. Run `. venv/bin/activate` to activate your virtual environment
-2. Run `pip3 install -r requirements.txt` to get the dependencies required for this application
+3. Run `pip3 install -r requirements.txt` to get the dependencies required for this application
-3. Run `uvicorn main:app` to run the application locally
+4. Run `uvicorn main:app` to run the application locally